 We allow the "free exercise of religion."
 This doesn't mean that we force every citizen of the nation to be religious.
 God doesn't even do that.
 He has given everyone a free will to choose whether they want to follow Him or not.
 Following the Lord's way in this, our founders did not want a government-sponsored religion.
 This is the true meaning of the "Separation of Church and State."

 Although we allow people to choose their religion, or no religion at all, we must be careful of any religion which, once in a position to do so, will force others to convert.
 This is the danger of allowing Islam's Sharia any place in the U.S.

 Bring Down That Wall

-Nicholas Papanicolaou has an excellent book on what separation of church and state really means that is easy to read called Bring Down That Wall.
+Nicholas Papanicolaou has an excellent book on what separation of church and state really means.
+It's an easy to read book called Bring Down That Wall.